-settlement is not reached.
+The purpose of the settlement conference is to facilitate settlement of this case, if appropriate.
+It will be conducted in such a manner as not to prejudice any party in the event settlement is not reached.
 To that end, all matters communicated to me in confidence will be kept confidential and will not be disclosed to any other party or to the trial judge.

-No later than November 29, 2017, Plaintiff4 shall serve on Defendant a written settlement demand.
+No later than October 9, 2020, Plaintiff4 shall serve on Defendant a written settlement demand.
 If Plaintiff is claiming special damages - i.e., damages for pecuniary losses, such as past medical expenses, lost wages, or property damages - Plaintiff's written settlement demand must itemize such special damages and state the exact dollar amount Plaintiff is claiming for each category.

-No later than December 1, 2017, Defendant shall serve on Plaintiff a written counteroffer.
+No later than October 16, 2020, Defendant shall serve on Plaintiff a written counteroffer.
 If a release is contemplated, defense counsel shall include a proposed form of release with its counteroffer.
 If Defendant disagrees with the amount of the special damages Plaintiff has claimed, Defendant's counteroffer must state the exact dollar amount Defendant believes to be correct for each category.
 For example, if Plaintiff claims \$1,000 in past medical expenses, and Defendant believes the correct amount of past medical expenses is \$500, Defendant's letter must clearly state that Plaintiff's past medical expenses amount to \$500.
 It is insufficient to merely say, "Defendant disagrees that Plaintiff has \$1,000 in past medical expenses."
 If there is any dispute about special damages, counsel will be required to do two things.
 First, lead trial counsel for each party must meet in person or telephonically before the settlement conference to try to resolve the dispute.
 Counsel are specifically instructed to talk to one other; an exchange of emails or correspondence is insufficient.
 Second, if the dispute cannot be resolved, lead trial counsel for each party must bring to the settlement conference all documentation supporting his or her position on special damages, and be prepared to personally argue this position.
 This duty cannot be delegated to an associate, party representative, or insurance representative.
 The Court will expect each lead trial counsel to be prepared to present his or her case on special damages.